matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 # MSC2964: Delegation of auth from homeserver to OIDC Provider

-The current authentication mechanisms in Matrix looks a lot like OAuth 2.0 without most of its security hardening mechanisms.
+This proposal is part of the broader [MSC3861: Matrix architecture change to delegate authentication via OIDC](https://github.com/matrix-org/matrix-spec-proposals/pull/3861).

-This MSC is part of an architectural change to replace the existing Matrix authentication mechanisms with OAuth 2.0.
 A fundamental change is that access tokens will no longer be issued by the homeserver and instead will be issued by an auth server (OIDC Provider) directly to the Matrix client.

 This MSC in particular defines how clients should authenticate with the OIDC Provider to obtain the access token used to access the Matrix Client-to-Server API.